 You need a high IP rating

-Rather than relying on Bluetooth from your phone (which may not be the most reliable connection while swimming), the Sony NW-WS413LM gives you the option of storing music.
+If you'd rather not rely on Bluetooth from your phone (which may not be the most reliable connection while swimming), the Sony NW-WS413LM (opens in new tab) gives you the option of storing music.
 This eliminates the worry about getting your phone wet at the beach or the pool.
 You'll be able to swim your laps with confidence that your phone is safe.

 If you don't swim super often and don't want to spend a ton of money on a water-resistant headphone, the Mpow D7 (opens in new tab) a great way to listen to your tunes in the water.